nkabbara/nkabbara.github.io/docs/who-is-you.md

 - You're not your religion.
 You may convert from Christian to Buddhist any day.
 - You're not your culture.
 You may move to another country and build a life there.
 - You're not your family.
 They may go live somewhere else.
 - You're not your character.
-Experiences changes it as you carry on.
+Experiences change it as you carry on.
 - You're not your reputation.
 That changes with every action you take.
 - You're not your career.
 Your industry might be disrupted and you'll have to change careers.